China says hopes U.S. will remove 'unreasonable' curbs on cooperation

 The United States had used democracy and human rights as a basis for arbitrarily interfering with other countries’ affairs, he said.
 “The U.S. should realise this as soon as possible, otherwise the world will continue to experience instability.”

+The White House brushed aside the criticisms over Taiwan and said Washington would continue to support Taipei.

-Wang added that differences between China and the United States must be managed carefully, the two sides must advocate healthy competition not zero-sum finger-pointing, and that areas like climate change and fighting the pandemic were where they could cooperate.
+Wang said differences between Beijing and Washington must be managed carefully, the two sides must advocate healthy competition not zero-sum finger-pointing, and that areas like climate change and fighting the pandemic were where they could cooperate.

 “It is hoped that the United States and China will meet each other halfway and lift the various unreasonable restrictions placed on Sino-U.S. cooperation to date as soon as possible, and not create new obstacles artificially.”